ucsb-cs148-w23/project-t10-weeklyschedulecompiler/README.md

 ## Installation Steps

-TODO: Describe the installation process (making sure you give complete instructions to get your project going from scratch).
-Instructions need to be such that a user can just copy/paste the commands to get things set up and running.
-Note that with the use of GitHub Actions, these instructions can eventually be fully automated (e.g. with act, you can run GitHub Actions locally).
+1. git clone this repository (if you have ssh setup: git clone git@github.com:ucsb-cs148-w23/project-t10-weeklyschedulecompiler.git)
+2. cd project-t10-weeklyschedulecompiler
+3. npm install -C ./frontend && npm install -C ./backend
+4. touch ./backend/.env or create .env file some other way and set environment variables (PORT, GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET, GOOGLE_CALLBACK_URL, MONGO_URI)

+To run locally:
+1. Create two total terminals at root directory
+2. In one terminal: cd backend && node server.js
+3. In the other terminal cd frontend && npm start
+4. Everything should be complete

 ## Functionality

 1. Login using your Google account
-2. From the home page, you should be able to see your google calendar events
+2. From the home page, you should be able to see your Google Calendar events
 3. From here, there are two paths you can take: create a group or check which groups you are part of

  - If you want to create a group, click create a group in the navbar and input any necessary information, such as name, description, and group members